Office of New Reactors

 Division of New Reactor Licensing

-Leads, manages, and facilitates design certification application reviews, early site permit application reviews, combined license application reviews, and new reactor pre-application activities.
+Leads, manages, and facilitates design certification application reviews, early site permit application reviews, combined license application reviews, and new reactor pre-application activities associated with large, light-water reactors and small modular reactors.
 Responsible for the project management (safety and environmental) of these applications.
-Develops and maintains the necessary technical and programmatic support for new reactor licensing activities, interaction with stakeholders on issues pertaining to large, light-water reactors, and issuance of design certifications and COLs.
+Develops and maintains the necessary technical and programmatic support for new reactor licensing activities, interaction with stakeholders on issues pertaining to large, light-water reactors, and small modular reactors and issuance of design certifications and combined licenses.

 Division of Site Safety and Environmental Analysis